 - Carry on principal trade between the United States and the treaty country which qualified the treaty trader for E-1 classification.

 Trade is the existing international exchange of items of trade for consideration between the United States and the treaty country.
 Items of trade include but are not limited to:

 See 8 CFR 214.2(e)(9) for additional examples and discussion.

-Substantial trade generally refers to the continuous flow of sizable international trade items, involving numerous transactions over time.
+Substantial trade generally refers to an amount of trade sufficient to ensure a continuous flow of international trade items between the United States and the treaty country.
+The continuous flow contemplates numerous transactions over time.
 There is no minimum requirement regarding the monetary value or volume of each transaction.
-While monetary value of transactions is an important factor in considering substantiality, greater weight is given to more numerous exchanges of greater value.
+While monetary value of transactions is a relevant factor in considering substantiality, greater weight is given to more numerous exchanges of greater value.
+For smaller businesses, the income derived from the value of numerous transactions which is sufficient to support the treaty trader and their family is a favorable factor.
 See 8 CFR 214.2(e)(10) for further details.

-Principal trade between the United States and the treaty country exists when over 50% of the total volume of international trade is between the U.S. and the trader’s treaty country.
+Principal trade between the United States and the treaty country exists when over 50% of the volume of international trade of the treaty trader is between the United States and the treaty country of the treaty trader’s nationality.
 See 8 CFR 214.2(e)(11).

 General Qualifications of the Employee of a Treaty Trader

 To qualify for E-1 classification, the employee of a treaty trader must: